Nanette Gartrell

 Nanette Kathryn Gartrell is an American psychiatrist, researcher, lesbian activist and writer.
-Gartrell is the author of over 70 research reports on topics ranging from medical student depression to sexual minority parent families to sexual exploitation of patients by healthcare professionals.
+Gartrell is the author of over 80 research reports on topics including medical student depression, sexual exploitation of patients by healthcare professionals and sexual minority parent families.
 Her investigation into physician misconduct led to a clean-up of professional ethics codes and the criminalization of boundary violations.
 For this work, she was featured in a 1991 PBS Frontline documentary titled My Doctor, My Lover.